owenrumney/lazytrivy/README.md

 In order for lazytrivy to be cross-platform, it uses the Trivy docker image.
 This means that you will need to have Docker running on your machine for lazytrivy to work.

+> :warning: Docker Desktop has degraded functionality.
+Locally built images not in a repository can not be scanned :warning:

 #### Install with Go

 The quickest way to install if you have `Go` installed is to get the latest with `go install`